psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 After Rutherford (1908-1911) it seemed logical to assume the nucleus contained protons and electrons orbited outside the nucleus.
 There were major problems with this idea i.e. mass of the nucleus was 2x the atomic number (Z) and the de Broglie wavelength was large compared to small radius of the atom.
 Rutherford proposed the neutron.

 In 1930s Walter Boheff and Becca found passing particles through Beryllium gave a type of unknown radiation.
-In 1932 James Chadwick identified this radiation as Rutherford’s neutral particles 🡪 neutrons
+In 1932 James Chadwick identified this radiation as Rutherford’s neutral particles $\rightarrow$ neutrons